satomm1/Robot/Jetson/README.md

 5) Set up SPI capabilities on headers pins so that we can communicate with the MCU:
     - Navigate to opt/nvidia/jetson-io: `cd /opt/nvidia/jetson-io`
     - Call `sudo python3 jetson-io.py`
-        - Manually update the pin functions
+        - We need to manullay conifgure the 40 pin header
         - Select options to activate SPI1 and I2S
     - Reboot the Jetson for the new pin functions to take effect
     - Call `sudo modprobe spidev`